ibomdv/dlp/README.md

 #### Update 26.June 2026
 Changes:
 1) The AutoPlot logic for timer events has been revised.
 AutoPlot cannot be enabled if no log command has been entered.
-2) The AutoPlot countdown for timer events has also been reduced to 15 seconds.
-This is the time DReaM requires for synchronization.
+2) The AutoPlot countdown for timer events has also been reduced to 20 seconds.
+This is the time DReaM requires for synchronization to the RX-Signal and start logging.
 3) A new "Manage Dream Files" button opens the file explorer on Windows 11, Linux (Ubuntu/Mint), and macOS (the latter is untested).

 ### Quick Start: